bioboot/bimm143_F18/index.md

 All announcements regarding the course will be by email to your UCSD address.

 ## Office hours & location:
 Chao (Email: <bioshichao@gmail.com>) will hold office hours in Bonner Hall, Rm.
-2140.
-Please sign up for your [preferred time](https://doodle.com/poll/pemmrpf49qygin26){:.no-push-state}.
+2140 on Wednesdays 2:00 - 3:00 pm.

-From week 3 onward Barry will hold an additional informal office hour from 12-1pm at the Mandeville coffee cart (a.k.a.
+From week 3 onward Barry will hold an additional office hour from 12-1pm on Thursdays after class in Warren Lecture Hall 2015 or, weather permitting, at the Mandeville coffee cart (a.k.a.
 Art of Espresso) [Map](https://goo.gl/maps/ZecfgoF8qas){:.no-push-state}.

 If you can't make either of these please email for a time and we will make it happen.
 Note that is often a good idea to email so we know to expect you.